Counting and packing Hamilton cycles in dense graphs and oriented graphs: Counting Hamilton cycles in oriented graphs

-In order to complete the proof, we need to show that by performing this transformation we get distinct Hamilton cycles.
+In order to complete the proof, we need to show that by performing this transformation we do not get the same Hamilton cycle too many times.
 For this aim we first note that given a Hamilton cycle $C$ in $G$, by replacing at most $k$ edges we can get at most $\binom{n}{k}(2k)^{2k}$ $1$-factors.
 Indeed, we need to choose $k$ edges of $C$ to delete, we obtain at most $k$ paths which need to be turned into a $1$-factor by connecting their endpoints; for each endpoint we have at most $2k$ choices of other endpoints to connect it to.
-Therefore, since in the whole process we changed $O(n^{2/3})$ edges, for some positive constant $D$ we have that $\sum_{s\leq s^*}f(G,s)\leq h(G)\cdot n\binom{n}{Dn^{2/3}}(2Dn^{2/3})^{2Dn^{2/3}} \leq h(G)n^{O(n^{2/3})}$.
+Therefore, since in the whole process we changed $O(n^{2/3})$ edges, for some positive constant $D$ we have that $\sum_{s\leq s^*}f(G,s)\leq h(G)\cdot s^*\binom{n}{Dn^{2/3}}(2Dn^{2/3})^{2Dn^{2/3}} \leq h(G)n^{O(n^{2/3})}$.
 This implies that

 which proves the lower bound on $h(G)$.

 For the upper bound, note that since the number of Hamilton cycles in $G$, $h(G)$, is at most the number of $1$-factors in $G$, using Theorem \ref{Bregman} and the fact that $d^{\pm}(v)\in (c\pm \eta)n$ for every $v\in V(G)$, we get that